HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 === "On-Premises"
     HCLSoftware has announced that support for HCL Digital Experience versions 8.5 and 9 will end.
 We encourage you to upgrade to HCL Digital Experience version 9.5, which is delivered as a continuous delivery model.
 Refer to the [Deprecated features](../deprecated_features.md) page for more information.

-    If you are unable to upgrade to DX version 9.5, you can get Extended Support.
+    o accommodate customers who might be unable to update from DX versions 8.5 and 9.0 to DX version 9.5 by that date, customers can consider options to sign up for Extended Support.
 For more information, see the article [Starting on August 30, 2024, Extended Support will be available for HCL Digital Experience V8.5.x and 9](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0115794){target="_blank"}.

 ### Automatically apply 9.5 from a later CF installation